Stone Creek Road

 Elevation Gain: 200 feet

-Not to be confused with the Stone Creek Trail portion of the Bangtail Divide, this jaunt follows the gated Stone Creek Road along its namesake waterway.
+Not to be confused with the Stone Creek Trail portion of the Bangtail Divide, this easy jaunt follows Stone Creek Rd. along its namesake waterway.
 This canyon drains out of the Bangtail Mountains on the east side of Bridger Canyon, directly south of Grassy Mountain.
 The creek begins at a 7,700-foot ridge and tumbles 2,300 feet downhill in 4.4 miles to Bridger Creek.
-Stone Creek Road winds through a beautiful rolling mountain and meadow landscape.
-It is more of a stroll through the mountains than a backcountry hike, as the trail begins on a vehicle-restricted logging road.
-The road heads up the drainage on a gradual incline along the north bank of cascading Stone Creek.
+Stone Creek Rd. passes through a beautiful rolling mountain and meadow landscape.
+It is more of a stroll than a backcountry hike.
+The road heads up into the drainage on a gradual incline along the north bank of cascading Stone Creek.
 This is also a popular cross-country ski trail.

 From downtown Bozeman, drive 12 miles up Bridger Canyon to Stone Creek Road on the right.
 Turn right and look for the nearest pull-out.
 Or drive 1.2 miles to the trailhead and do the route in reverse, to Bridger Canyon Rd. and back.